alongot/alongot/README.md

 - 👋 Hi, I’m @alongot
+- I have previous work as a Software Engineer at Amazon
-- 👀 I’m interested in Web Development, and back end development
+- 👀 I’m interested in webdev, backend development, and GenAI.
 - 🌱 I’m currently learning how to use Machine Learning, and Deep Learning models
-- 💞️ I’m looking to collaborate on back-end/front end development!
+- 💞️ I’m looking to collaborate on any type of development!
 - 📫 How to reach me, email: aloncher.got@gmail.com

 <!---